holochain/docs-pages/src/concepts/7_validation.md

 Some entries can be computationally expensive to validate.
 In a currency app, for example, the validity of a transaction depends on the account balances of both transacting parties, which is the sum of all their prior transactions.
 The validity of each of those transactions depends on the account balance at the time, plus the validity of the account balance of the people they transacted with, and so on and so on.
 The data is deeply interconnected; you don’t want to wait while the coffee shop's payment terminal interrogates half the town's economic history when you’re trying to buy a cup of coffee and get to work.

 The DHT offers a shortcut—it remembers the validation results of existing entries.
 You can ask the validators of the parties’ previous transactions if they detected any problems.
 You can assume that they have done the same thing for the transaction prior to those and so on.
-As long as you trust a decent number of your peers to be playing by the rules, the validation result of the most recent entry ‘proves’ the validity of all the entries before it.
+As long as you trust a decent number of your peers to be playing by the rules, the validation results attached to the most recent entry ‘proves’ the validity of all the entries before it.

 You can also consult the agent activity authority for any peer you're unsure of.
 They hold a copy of any past evidence of malicious activity, along with a record of all of the peer's source chain headers that show whether they've tried to change their history.

 ## Validation flow: success and failure

 A validation rule is just a function that receives an element (and any supporting data necessary for validation) and returns success or failure.
-You'll remember that an element is an _action_, not a thing, so it consists of a header and possibly an entry.
+You'll remember that an element is an _action_, not a thing, so your function is validating whether the element's author should have performed that action .

 The validation function is called in two different scenarios, each with different consequences: